 The Walt Kowalski Toolbox consists of just three things: WD-40, vise grips, and a roll of duct tape.
 According to old Walt, “Any man worth his salt can do half the household chores with just those three things.”

 The different uses for WD-40 are legion, and its versatility has made it a DIY legend.
 Created in 1953 by the Rocket Chemical Company to prevent corrosion on metals, its development was a task so difficult it took chemist Norm Larsen several dozen attempts to get the formula just right.
 If you’ve ever wondered what WD-40 stands for, it’s “Water Displacement, 40th attempt,” indicating that the formula we know and love today was Larsen’s 40th try at creating a water-displacing fluid.
 Aerospace engineers found the final product so handy, they started sneaking the stuff home, and the Rocket Chemical Company soon saw the wisdom in selling it in stores to the general population.

-In the decades since WD-40 hit shelves in 1958, consumers have found myriad uses for it; WD-40’s official website has a list of over 2,000 uses for the stuff.
-Such as:
+In the decades since WD-40 hit shelves in 1958, consumers have found myriad uses for it, such as: